KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ### Dynamic node name

 Another feature introduced together with the new handshake is the dynamic node name.
-A dynamic node name is choosen by using the options `-name Name` or `-sname Name` and setting `Name` to `undefined`.
+A dynamic node name is chosen by using the options `-name Name` or `-sname Name` and setting `Name` to `undefined`.

 These options
 makes the Erlang runtime system into a distributed node.
 These flags invokes all network servers necessary for a node to become distributed; see `net_kernel`.
 It is also ensured that `epmd` runs on the current host before Erlang is started; see epmd and the `-start_epmd` option.